 - Click downward arrow in the top-right corner and choose ‘Settings’

 - Open Facebook on mobile or tablets

 - Under ‘General Settings’, you will see ‘Video auto play’ option.
 Click on that.

 - A small dialog box will open with ‘On’, ‘WiFi only’, ‘Off’ options.
 Choose ‘Off’ to disable automatic streaming of videos.

-If you are unable to see the option, confirm it you are using the latest version of Facebook app.
-If so, log out from the app.
+If you are unable to see the option, confirm it you are using the latest version of the Facebook app.
+If so, log out of the app.
 When you log back into Facebook, Video Auto-play should be visible in Settings.

-The above said method is applicable for devices on Android, iOS and Windows platforms.
+The above said method is applicable to devices on Android, iOS and Windows platforms.